OctopusDeploy/blog/blog/2022-q2/managing-aws-shadow-it/index.md

 In AWS, the first step towards describing resource attributes like who owns it and its purpose are to apply a set of standardized tags.
 The next step is to ensure all resources are created with declarative templates like CloudFormation, which allows resources to be recreated if needed, and also allows the detection of unwanted manual changes, known as drift.

-To identify noncompliant resources, you'll create two simple runbooks to scan your AWS account for resources without the expected tags.
+To identify non-compliant resources, you'll create two simple runbooks to scan your AWS account for resources without the expected tags.

 ## Identifying untagged resources